erhao007/spec-workflow-mcp/README.md

 - **"Execute task 1.2 in spec user-auth"** - Runs a specific task

 [See more examples →](docs/PROMPTING-GUIDE.md)
+[MCP Commands Reference →](docs/MCP-COMMANDS-REFERENCE.md) - Comprehensive documentation of all MCP commands and tools

 ## 🔧 MCP Client Setup